sisinflab/amlrecsys-tutorial/README.md

 Tutorial by Yashar Deldjoo, Tommaso Di Noia and __Felice Antonio Merra__ at __WSDM 2020__ (Houston, Texas, USA).
 *Prepared at SisInfLab (Polytechnic University of Bari, Bari, Italy).*

-**You can find tutorial slides in the PDF file included in this repository.**
+**You can find the tutorial slides in the PDF file included in this repository.**
-For information, please contact <felice.merra@poliba.it>
+For information, please contact <felice.merra@poliba.it>.